-5.16 Any increase in budgeted expenditure will be authorised as specified in Appendix A of these regulations.
+6.15 Any increase in budgeted expenditure will be authorised as specified in Appendix A of these regulations.
 In urgent cases the Chair of the Corporation and the Principal jointly have power to act on behalf of the Corporation.
 Such action will be reported to the Corporation at the earliest opportunity.

-6. Financial Information
+7. Financial Information

-6.1 Annual Financial Statements
+7.1 Annual Financial Statements

-- 6.1.2 A Statement of Accounts is to be prepared in accordance with the requirements of the statement of recommended practice (SORP) for the sector. - 6.1.2 The Accounts are to be prepared and reported to a Corporation meeting within five months of the year-end date.
-Audited accounts are to be provided to the ESFA no later than five months after the year-end. - 6.1.3 Any significant adjustments, found as a result of the external auditor's work, are to be reported to the Audit Committee.
+- 7.1.1 A Statement of Accounts is to be prepared in accordance with the requirements of the statement of recommended practice (SORP) for the sector and ESFA college accounts direction and OfS regulatory framework including the OfS accounts direction. - 7.1.2 The accounting period of the College ends on the 31 July. - 7.1.3 The accounts must be audited in line with the requirements of the post-16 audit code of practice. - 7.1.4 The Accounts are to be prepared and reported to a Corporation meeting within five months of the year-end date.
+The audited reports and accounts must be; - submitted to ESFA by 31 December, - published on the college's website as soon as possible after the accounts are signed and no later than 31 December, and - provided to anyone who requests a copy

+7.1.5.
+Any significant adjustments, found as a result of the external auditor's work, are to be reported to the Audit Committee.

-6.2 Management Accounts
+7.2 Management Accounts

-- 6.2.1 Management accounts are to be prepared on a monthly basis by the CFO.
-Detailed management accounts must be distributed to the Senior Leadership Team, with the latest accounts provided to the Corporation at each meeting. - 6.2.2 A forecast outturn will be undertaken at the six month and nine-month points of the financial year.
+- 7.2.1 Management accounts are to be prepared on a monthly basis by the CFO. - 7.2.2 Detailed management accounts must be distributed to the Senior Leadership Team, with the latest accounts provided to the Corporation at each meeting. - 7.2.3 A forecast outturn will be undertaken at the three-month, six month and nine-month points of the financial year.
 The results of which will be reported to the Corporation.
-Publication of the management accounts may be delayed in these months in order to allow time for the forecast to be completed. - 6.2.3 An annual statement comparing the actual financial results with the forecast outturn will be presented to the Corporation. - 6.2.4 Budget Holders will receive a monthly summary of their cost centre(s), together with detailed reports on request, breaking the totals down into the individual transactions.
+Publication of the management accounts may be delayed in these months to allow time for the forecast to be completed. - 7.2.4.
+An annual statement comparing the actual financial results with the forecast outturn will be presented to the Corporation. - 7.2.3 Budget Holders will receive a monthly summary of their cost centre(s), together with detailed reports on request, breaking the totals down into the individual transactions.

-7. College Financial Operations
+8. College Financial Operations

-7.1 Income
+8.1 Income